 Starchies: Starchy vegetables

 Starchy, carbohydrate-dense vegetables like sweet potatoes, winter squash, turnips, rutabaga, beets, taro, yuca, and pumpkin.

-Our tongue-in-cheek term for pancakes, cookies, muffins, and other “Paleofied” treats and junk foods, all of which are forbidden on the Whole30 program.
+Our term for pancakes, cookies, muffins, and other “Paleofied” treats and junk foods, all of which are forbidden on the Whole30 program.